pytroll/pytroll/web/source/install.rst

 The different levels indicate different steps of the reading.
-The `level2` section gives at least the mpop_ plugin to read the data with.
+The `level2` section gives at the mpop_ plugin to read the data with.
 In some cases, the data is first read from another level, as is this case with HRIT/LRIT data when we use mipp_: there we use the `level1` section.